DavidHlavacek/Design_Patterns-Final_Assignment-Task_Manager/README.md

-This is the GitHub Repo for the Final Assignment of Design Patterns, the Task Manager app.
+This is the GitHub Repo for the Final Assignment of Design Patterns, The Task Manager App.

 The STARTDOCUMENT can be found [here](docs/STARTDOCUMENT.md).